adrianosferreira/scootin/README.md

 - REST API running at http://localhost:8080
 - Kibana running at http://localhost:5601 username: elastic | password: password
 - Swagger Documentation running at http://localhost:9001

+## Extra notes

+I've used basic authentication for all endpoints here and a single user is stored in the apikeys table: username is "mobile" and password is "oZq!63ydPHB0".